-AIDA marketing can be applied to help businesses really understand their customer journey, whether that be online or offline, the AIDA marketing model has been adapted across the past three centuries and can be used to help understand and guide future digital marketing strategies.
+AIDA marketing can be applied to help businesses really understand their customer journey, whether that be online or offline.
+The traditional AIDA marketing model has been adapted across the past three centuries and can be used to help understand and guide future digital marketing strategies.